ibmresilient/resilient-community-apps/oauth-utils/README.md

 You can download the oauth-utils app packages from the [IBM Resilient Community](https://github.com/ibmresilient/resilient-community-apps)  or [IBM X-Force App Exchange](https://exchange.xforce.ibmcloud.com).

 Complete the following steps to install the `oauth-utils` Python package:
-1. Ensure that your python environment is up-to-date, as follows:
+1. Ensure that your python environment is up to date, as follows:
 ```
 pip install --upgrade pip
 pip install --upgrade setuptools
 ```
-2. Go to the folder where the downloaded app is located and unzip e.g.:
+2. Go to the folder where the downloaded app is located and unzip.
+For example:
 ```
 unzip oauth-utils-1.0.0-00001.zip
 ```